-The critical 2D failure surface was also used as the basis for constructing three 3D failure surfaces, as shown in Attachment 8.
-The center 3D slip surface is a sphere, which has an aspect ratio of 1.0.
-In addition there are two further ellipsoids that have aspect ratios of

-0.5 and 2.0.
+The critical 2D failure surface in the static analysis with seismic properties was also used as the basis for constructing three 3D failure surfaces, as shown in Figure 4.
+The central 3D slip surface is a sphere, which has an aspect ratio of 1.0.
+In addition there are two further ellipsoids that have aspect ratios of 0.5 and 2.0.
 The larger the aspect ratio, the more the 3D solution approaches the 2 D solution.
-Again, the reason that the 3D factors of safety are higher than the 2D is that in 3D you have to cut through the revetment, rather than diving under it as you do in 2D.
 Of the four cases, the one with the aspect ratio of 0.5, which gives the highest factor of safety, is probably the most like an actual landslide.